mtceballos/SIRENAdoc/SIRENA.rst

 	.. math::

 		E = e_1^T[M^T \cdot W \cdot M]^{-1} [M^T \cdot W \cdot Y]

 	where :math:`e_1^T \equiv [1, 0]` is the unit vector to select only the term that corresponds to the energy (amplitude) of the pulse. :math:`M` is a model matrix whose first column is the pulse shape and the second column is a column of ones in order to can calculate the baseline. :math:`Y` is the measured data.

 .. _rSpace:

 :pageblue:`Quasi Resistance Space`
 ----------------------------------

     A new approach aimed at dealing with the non-linearity of the signals, is the transformation of the current signal before the reconstruction process to a (quasi) resistance space (:cite:`Bandler2006`, :cite:`Lee2015`).
 It should improve the linearity by removing the non-linearity due to the bias circuit, although the non-linearity from the R-T transition still remains.
 A potential additional benefit could also be a more uniform noise across the pulse.

     This type of transformations are currently implemented in SIRENA and can be accessed through the :option:`EnergyMethod` command line option.
 Some of them, considers linearization as a linear scale in the height of the pulses with energy (*I2RALL*, *I2RNOL*, *I2R*) while the last one is also able to get a linear  gain scale when the signal is reconstructed with a simple filter (*I2RFITTED*).

-	Let's see first some definitions given by columns and keywords in ``tessim`` simulated data files.
+    Let's see first some definitions given by columns and keywords in ``tessim`` simulated data files [#f4]_:

 	:PXLnnnnn: column that stores the data signal in pixel *nnnnn* [ADC]
 	:PULSEnnnnn: column for the data signal in pixel *nnnnn* over the bias current [Amp]